-Back in April, our very own George Sullivan took on the Virgin London Marathon to challenge himself and raise money for Alzheimer’s and Dementia charities.
+Back in April, our very own George Sullivan laced up his favourite pair of Nike running shoes and took on the Virgin London Marathon to challenge himself and raise money for Alzheimer’s and Dementia charities.

 But what if you aren’t lucky enough to secure a place at one of “the big five” races or fancy travelling a bit further afield?

 There’s an ever-growing list of great marathons out there but with so much choice, it can be tricky to pick one.